 Both entrance and exit counseling review the terms of the loans.
 Exit counseling is focused more on loan repayment options.
 Schools are also required to collect borrower address and reference information during exit counseling.

 Establishing and maintaining good credit is an important part of a student's financial education.
 Because many students have thin or nonexistent credit histories, student loan repayment can have a big impact on the student's credit scores.
 Responsibly repaying all debts (not just student loans) on time, as per the agreement, can lead to good credit scores.
-Being late with a single payment, even by just a few days, can ruin an otherwise good credit history.
+Being late with a single payment, even by just a few days, can damage an otherwise good credit history.
 Borrowers who have good credit scores are more likely to qualify for new credit cards, auto loans and mortgages, and often get lower interest rates than borrowers with bad credit.

 Undergraduate students who drop out of college are four times more likely to default on their student loans than students who graduate, accounting for about two thirds of new defaulted student loan volume.
 Offering more frequent counseling, whenever borrowers receive a new loan, might reduce the default rate by familiarizing borrowers with repayment options and options for financial relief when they experience financial difficulty.